-- is the classroom training option most appropriate (via Zoom) or is online training going to offer you the most value for money?
+- WHERE is the training being held?
+Is it accessible?
+Is a classroom training option most appropriate (via Zoom) or is online training going to offer you the most value for money?

-Do these industry-led courses offer value to employees and employers?
+Do industry-led courses offer value to employees and employers?

 Anyone foolish enough to stop learning is asking for a reduction in opportunities.